-High school students explore careers in medicine at WCM-Q
+High School Students Explore Careers In Medicine At WCM-Q

-Dr. Rachid Bendriss, associate dean for foundation, student outreach and educational development programs, said: “Our enrichment programs provide outstanding local high school students with meaningful opportunities to experience firsthand what studying at WCM-Q is really like.
+Associate dean for foundation, student outreach and educational development programs, Dr. Rachid Bendriss said:“Our enrichment programs provide outstanding local high school students with meaningful opportunities to experience firsthand what studying at WCM-Q is really like.
 This highly engaging and unique program presents an excellent way for students to make informed decisions about pursuing careers in science.”

 Legal Disclaimer: